rvalles/amiga_uartrecv/README.md

+# This project has been superseded by pyamigadebug/amigaXfer.

+Was...

 Fast, polled serial port file transfer to Amiga.
 Currently hardcoded to 506699 bps on PAL Amiga, which is the maximum I've been able to reach with a FTDI rs232 dongle on the other end.
 Works on any Amiga, even with a basic 68000.